Troubleshooting the Mercedes-Benz

 If your symptom is too much heat, a

-good place to start is the heater valve located between the 2 firewalls on the
+good place to start is the heater valve located under the leaf trap between the

-passenger side, just behind the battery.
-It is a simple vacuum-operated element
+2 firewalls on the passenger side, just behind the battery.
+It is a simple

-which controls a gate that, when vacuum is applied, shuts off the coolant flow
+vacuum-operated element which controls a gate that, when vacuum is applied,

-into the heater box.
-Siphon off some coolant, remove the black "leaf
+some coolant, remove the black "leaf trap" that sits just underneath

-trap" that sits just underneath the windshield, and find the valve.
-Pull
+the windshield, and find the valve.
+Pull off the vacuum pipe from its top,

-off the vacuum pipe from its top, loosen the 2 hoses from either side, and
+loosen the 2 hoses from either side, and remove it.
+Check it for smooth

-remove it.
-Check it for smooth operation, and finally put the vacuum pump onto
+operation, and finally put the vacuum pump onto the element and see if it holds

-the element and see if it holds the vacuum.
+the vacuum.
 If it doesn't, it's a $25 part.
-It
+It might be a good idea to replace

-might be a good idea to replace it anyway; some owners have noticed that over
+it anyway; some owners have noticed that over time, the valve leaks a small

-time, the valve leaks a small amount of coolant.
-Also, this valve can fail internally,
+amount of coolant.
+Also, this valve can

-although the vacuum part is ok.
-This
+fail internally, although the vacuum part is ok.
+This will keep the heat out of the car until

-and rectified.
-If it is in the middle
+the problem can be completely diagnosed and rectified.
+If it is in the middle of summer and your

-of summer and your only concern is keeping heat out of your car, you can either
+only concern is keeping heat out of your car, you can either apply vacuum

-way that it bypasses the heater core entirely.
+bypasses the heater core entirely.
+So,

 So, now that you have access to the valve,